WeizhouWen/SpringBootMVC_MySQL/README.md

 # SpringBootMVC_MySQL
-SpringBootMVC connect to Mysql databse with JDBC
+SpringBootMVC connects to Mysql database with JDBC
+The project is connected to a local MySQL database now .It is tested by postman.